ecklab/ecklab.github.io/index.md

 At Eck Sports Lab, our mission is to research all things sports with a current focus on baseball.
 We study topics ranging from player evaluation metrics to comparing baseball players across eras.
 The common thread linking all of our projects is a dedication to high-quality and often innovative statistical and interdisciplinary research with a focus on an accessible and entertaining presentation of our ideas.

-## Recent News and Events

- - **07/08/25**: Christopher Ye uploaded a [video essay](https://www.youtube.com/watch?v=Rb1xX6kUO84) on an under-appreciated all-time great player.
- - **05/29/25**: Our paper "Comparing baseball players across eras via novel Full House Modeling" has been published at *Annals of Applied Statistics*!
-[See here](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-2/Comparing-baseball-players-across-eras-via-novel-Full-House-Modeling/10.1214/24-AOAS1992.short).
-A preprint can be accessed [here](https://www.e-publications.org/ims/submission/AOAS/user/submissionFile/64774?confirm=94cf39e4).
-Our interdisciplinary publication was highlighted by the [UIUC Statistics Department](https://stat.illinois.edu/news/2025-06-02/illinois-researchers-publish-interdisciplinary-era-adjusting-baseball-study).
- - **05/27/25**: Our era-adjusted WAR stat was featured by Foolish Baseball in his new tour de force video on Hank Aaron's unparalleled consistency.
-[See here](https://www.youtube.com/watch?v=k_3aAw5iY4k).
- - **03/25/25**: Version 2.1 of our [era-adjusted statistics website](https://eckeraadjustment.web.illinois.edu/#rankings) is now available.
-This version includes era-adjusted statistics through the 2024 season.
- - **01/21/25**: The fourth iteration of the STAT 430: Baseball Analytics class at University of Illinois Urbana-Champaign is underway.

-## Historical Milestones

- - The Eck Sports Lab is collaborating with the Chicago Cubs on a joint undergraduate research mentorship program.
- - **04/26/24**: Colin Alberts finished his Master's thesis on fielder placement optimization.
-See his GitHub repo [here](https://github.com/colalb1/SEAM-Fielder-Optimization).
- - **08/12/23**: Daniel Eck presented "Comparing baseball players across eras via the novel Full House Model" at [Saber Seminar 2023](https://www.saberseminar.com/).
- - **03/13/23**: Our era-adjusted methodology and interdisciplinary collaboration was [featured](https://stat.illinois.edu/news/2023-03-13/statistics-and-story-baseballs-two-languages) by the College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign.

 ## Current Projects

+### Comparing Baseball Players Across Eras

-**Comparing baseball players across eras** - This is an ongoing project devoted to the development of statistical tools which can era-adjust performance metrics.
+This is an ongoing project devoted to the development of statistical tools which can era-adjust performance metrics.
 The impetus for this project was the initial discovery that the current consensus of baseball ranking methods were biased towards the performance of pre-integration players.
 You can read more about these origins [here](https://deck13.shinyapps.io/challenging_baseball_nostalgia/?_ga=2.63424943.1066016428.1662040173-852280612.1656705949).
 Recently, we have made an advance towards the creation of era-adjusted statistics with the development of what we call [Full House Modeling](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-19/issue-2/Comparing-baseball-players-across-eras-via-novel-Full-House-Modeling/10.1214/24-AOAS1992.short).
 Full House Models era-adjust statistics through a principled balancing of how players performed "vs. their peers" and the quality of the talent pool of players' contemporaries.

 Here is a snapshot of our current results.
 Below is the top 10 list according to era-adjusted baseball reference wins above replacement (ebWAR) and era-adjusted fangraphs wins above replacement (efWAR):